AbhayPancholi/Projects-with-langchain/README.md

 # Projects with langchain
-In this repository, I will add projects that I make using langchain framework.
+In this repository, I will add projects that I make using langchain framework and Ollama's opensource LLMs.